Koh Samui Travel Guide

 Nightlife

 The nightlife on Koh Samui is rated among some of the best in Thailand and has discos, cabaret shows, clubs and pubs, many of which are open till sunrise, and are located mainly in Chaweng and Lamai.
 Chaweng is the most popular area for nightlife, featuring everything from outdoor music bands to stylish nightclubs.
 Lamai caters for a slightly older crowd, but also has numerous music venues and bars.
-The top discos on the island are the Green Mango and Reggae Pub (Chaweng), and the Swing Bar (Lamai).
+The top discos on the island are the Green Mango and Reggae Pub (Chaweng).
 There are also opportunities to watch classical Thai dancing, mud wrestling and Thai boxing.
 Beach parties with fireworks displays also occur regularly.

 Holiday activities